 Some people get a kick out of making others who are sheltered from nature afraid of animals they will likely never see, let alone come into close contact with.
 They will inject a sense of danger despite usually having no prior encounter or evidence indicating a species is a threat to humans.
 Some of the most sensationalist talking points we hear about mustelids is that they are “angry” and “ferocious” animals, simply because they have sharp teeth and claws, surplus kill, and will attack prey or defend themselves against those above their weight class.

 These characteristics and behaviours are not unique compared to most other mammalian predators, including domestic dogs and cats.
-Unfortunately, if you attempt to explain that sensationalist language can spread unnecessary fear, you may be accused by some of thinking wildlife is “harmless”, “approachable”, or that they are “our pals”.
+Unfortunately, if you attempt to explain that sensationalist language can spread unnecessary fear, you may be accused by some of thinking wildlife is “harmless” or “approachable”.
 From our experience, such strawman arguments are all too common, and tend to come from individuals who merely regurgitate rumours or poorly-investigated incidents as if they were widespread.

 It is important to remember that just because a wild animal has sharp teeth and claws that does not automatically mean it is “out to get us”.
 For one, mustelids are not cats—most primarily use their claws for climbing, digging, and gripping, not to attack or defend themselves.
 They prefer to use their teeth for that.
 And their sharp teeth are, once again, not unique compared to other mammalian predators, including domestic dogs and cats.
 Mustelids are no more dangerous based solely on these physical traits.